-A custom engagement ring is a wonderful way to have your ring look exactly the way you want.
-Our state-of-the-art design software allows you to preview our design work, so we can create the “perfect” engagement ring, just for you.
+A custom engagement ring is a beautiful way to have your ring look exactly the way you dreamed it would.
+We can create the “perfect” engagement ring, just the way you would like it.

 A custom engagement ring is an opportunity to select the perfect gemstone or play with any feature in the ring design.

-Create a ring to be an expression of yourself and your personal values.
-Whether you would like a natural sapphire from Sri Lanka or Montana, a conflict-free Canadian diamond or a Lab-Grown diamond or gemstone, you are in control.
+Create a ring to be an expression of yourself and you.
+Whether you want a natural sapphire or another gemstone, a conflict-free Canadian diamond, or a Lab-Grown diamond, you are in control of the process.

-We listen and present ideas to fit your budget, using the best quality materials available.
+We provide and present ideas to fit your budget, using the best quality materials available.

-During your visit, we will chat about styles of engagement rings to determine your preference.
-Some people like bold rings and others like dainty ring designs.
-We will discuss the pros and cons of using different precious metals or gemstones.
+During your visit, we chat about styles of engagement rings to determine your preference.
+Some people like larger ring designs and some like dainty ones.
+We will discuss the different precious metals or gemstones.
 You can ask us anything.
-If you prefer, we can chat online using Zoom.
+If you prefer, we can video chat online.

-Two weeks later, you will see a life-size mockup of our ring.
+If you wish to proceed we will create a life-size mockup of our ring.
 With your approval, we will finish your new custom engagement ring.

-Our custom engagement rings include our lifetime warranty and a gemological appraisal for insurance purposes.
+Your new engagement ring will include our lifetime warranty* on our workmanship as well as a gemological appraisal for insurance purposes every 5 years.

 The value of an item of jewellery depends on the purpose of the evaluation.
 It’s the same as your car.
 If you sell it, the value is most likely lower than the cost of replacing it new.
 The first value would be the Fair Market Value and the second would be the Replacement Value.